rapid7/insightconnect-plugins/wazuh_ossec/help.md

 # Description

+The Wazuh plugin will allow a user to manage their Wazuh deployment.
 [Wazuh](https://www.wazuh.com) is an open source project that provides security visibility, compliance and infrastructure monitoring capabilities.
 The project was born as a fork of OSSEC HIDS.
 This plugin utilizes the [Wazuh API](https://documentation.wazuh.com/current/user-manual/api/reference.html).

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Manage Wazuh agents
+* Investigate Wazuh logs

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* An administrative username and password
+* The url of your Wazuah deployment

 # Documentation